(Updated on 03/04/2021)

 Poverty doesn't just make it difficult for families to survive, it can also have much wider economic impact.
 In the Philippines, where more than a quarter of the country's population of 92.3 million lives below the poverty line, economic and social inequality is a major problem.
 The Philippines has one of the highest rates of income inequality in the world, and unless action is taken, the gap will continue to widen.
 ChildFund has operated in the Philippines since 1954 and works to ensure the nation's poorest children and their families have access to the food, health care and education they need to survive.

-According to the ASEAN Trade Union Council, the Philippines has the highest rate of economic and social inequality in Southeast Asia.
+According to the ASEAN Trade Union Council, the Philippines has the third highest rate of economic and social inequality in Southeast Asia.
 This problem is not limited to personal wealth.
 Land distribution, educational and vocational opportunities and basic welfare programs are also affected by the growing disparity between the Philippines' richest and poorest citizens.

 As in many other parts of the world, it is often the indigenous population that suffers the most.
 In the Philippines, the approximately 1.7 million people belonging to the nation's 100 ethnic groups remain the most disadvantaged, with discrimination and a lack of opportunities creating serious barriers.

 Economic and social inequality are complex problems, but they can be addressed by governments and aid organizations working together to ensure that opportunities are more readily available for the nation's poorest people.

 "The key to reducing inequality is better education, better healthcare, social safety nets and higher and broader economic growth, especially in agriculture," Edwin Lacierda, a spokesman for the president of the Philippines, said in a news briefing in Manila.